jeffjen/ambd/example/README.md

 ```

 ### Starting up
-First, build and run the stack with `docker-compose up`.
-This will take
+Launch the stack with `docker-compose up`.
+This will take a while.
-awhile.

 Your app will now be complaining it could not reach a Redis node.
 Lets fix
 this by configuring `ambassador` to point to a Redis endpoint.